DeisData/deisdata.github.io/shell/alter-dir/index.md

   <div class="container" markdown="1">

-  This remove command will delete the directory thesis and all its contents, but we forgot to check for confirmation with the interaction option (-i).
+  This remove command will successfully delete the directory thesis and all its contents, but we forgot to check for confirmation with the interaction option (-i).
 Remember, deletion is permanent!

   </div>